Updated February, 2014.

 Here are some reasons you may want to consider.

 Be more productive by automating ArcGIS tasks and workflows.

 - How: You can create scripts to execute time-consuming or repetitive tasks, and optionally set scripts to run after business hours.
 You can document and easily repeat complicated workflows that some projects require.
 You can share your scripted workflows with other ArcGIS users to boost their productivity too.

 - Language: Python.
 Python is the replacement for AML, Avenue, and VBA.
-It’s free, cross-platform, and integrated into ArcGIS 10.
+It’s free, cross-platform, and integrated into the ArcGIS platform.
 If you want to script ArcGIS tasks, learn Python if you haven’t already.

 Extend the value of GIS throughout your organization.

 - How: If there are non-GIS users in your organization who perform GIS-powered tasks, you can help them be more efficient by simplifying things for them.
 Give them the ArcGIS tools they need without overwhelming them with a lot of other features and functions.
 Maybe they never even know they’re using a GIS application—maybe they’re just opening a map, getting information, and printing a report.